 “During every match there are three minutes that really matter“, football icon Johan Cruijff said.
 I put this quote in my new book about diversity in the governance of public housing corporations.
 It relates directly to diversity competence at board level.

 Diversity does not matter ‘all the time’.
 It is not about political correctness.
 It is about being open for it ánd recognizing it ánd the ability to make it work for the board and the organisation in the right moment: those three minutes that particularly matter!
 That is a specific competence that first of all chairs need, and then also other boardmembers.

 The title of the book is ‘Kwaliteit staat op nummer één’, quality comes first.
-That is what people often say when talking about diversity, as if appointing ‘different’ people would mean bringing in less quality.
+That is what people often say when talking about diversity in governance, as if appointing ‘different’ people would mean bringing in less quality.
 Football icon Johan Cruijff said: “Quality comes first but quality must serve the entity as a whole“.

-Last week I published a new book Diversiteit op de Werkvloer (available in Dutch at www.diversityshop.eu) that shows how culture works out in daily business life.
+Last week I published a new book about diversity at work: Diversiteit op de Werkvloer (available in Dutch at www.diversityshop.nl).
+It shows how culture works out in daily business life.
 One chapter of the book proves that culture exists, another chapter that it doesn’t exist.
 There is no way managers will solve their business issues by analyzing culture as an objective fact.
-In line with that way of thinking, diversity is much larger than just culture.
+In line with that way of thinking, diversity at work is much larger than just culture.

 Meet me at lunch!

 Want to know more about this?
 Inscribe for an interesting lunch meeting and meet me in Amsterdam at 6th December or The Hague at 14th December, more info at www.seba.nl